-The College has provided an e-mail account to you.
+The College has provided an email account to you.
 Your Normandale email is THE primary means of communication.
-Important notices and information about registration, tuition payments, financial aid, and so much more is sent to this address on a regular basis.
+Important notices and information about registration, tuition payments, financial aid, and much more is sent to this address on a regular basis.

 Step 5) Apply for Financial Aid

 All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov each year to establish eligibility for federal and state grants, loans and work study.

 Complete information on how to apply for financial aid is available on the Financial Aid and Scholarship website.